The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 The Temple Bar pub in Dublin Ireland

-Top Tip: Tucked away behind a discreet doorway in Temple Bar you will find one of Dublin’s hidden speakeasies, Vintage Cocktail Club.
+Top Tip: Tucked away behind a discreet doorway in Temple Bar, you will find one of Dublin’s hidden speakeasies, Vintage Cocktail Club.
 Look for a black building with a black door with VCC written on it, ring the bell and be prepared to step back into the 1920’s with vintage trinkets, antique furniture, a roaring fire and the most luxurious decor.

 Duration: depends on the cocktails!